alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 Standard MAE treats all errors equally.
 However, in FPL, missing a 15-point haul costs more than overestimating a 2-point blank.

 I implemented an asymmetric loss function for LightGBM: **2x penalty for under-predicting haulers (10+ points)**.
 This teaches the model to prioritise capturing explosive performances.
-Note: The 10-point threshold aligns with the FPL community definition of "haulers" as explosive, game-changing performances.

 ---